-1. Deeds, transfers, assignments, contracts and obligations on behalf of the University may be signed by the Officers of the University so designated in the Approval and Signing Authority Policy; and the Corporate Seal of the University shall be affixed to such instruments as required by the Resolution Respecting the Corporate Seal of McMaster University as found at Appendix E. Notwithstanding any provision to the contrary contained in the by-laws of the University, the Board may at any time and from time to time direct the manner in which and the person or persons by whom any particular deed, transfer, assignment, contract or obligation of the University or any class thereof may or shall be signed.
+1. Deeds, transfers, assignments, contracts and obligations on behalf of the University may be signed by the Officers of the University so designated in the Approval and Signing Authority Policy; and the Corporate Seal of the University shall be affixed to such instruments as required by the Resolution Respecting the Corporate Seal of McMaster University as found at Appendix E. Notwithstanding any provision to the contrary contained in the by-laws of the University, the Board may at any time and from time to being a by-law respecting the indemnification of members of the Board.

-2. This by-law shall come into effect on June 9, 2022 and, effective the same day, all previous by-laws inconsistent herewith are repealed.
+- time direct the manner in which and the person or persons by whom any particular deed, transfer, assignment, contract or obligation of the University or any class thereof may or shall be signed. - 2.
+This by-law shall come into effect on June 9, 2022 and, effective the same day, all previous by-laws inconsistent herewith are repealed.